mpv-player/mpv-examples/libmpv/README.md

 option fully and letterbox the video (i.e. add black bars if the aspect ratio of the window and the video mismatch).

-Setting the "input-vo-keyboard" may be required to get keyboard input through the embedded window, if this is desired.
+Setting the `input-vo-keyboard` option may be required to get keyboard input through the embedded window, if this is desired.

 ### Render API